PB & J Banana Bread

 Instructions

-• Add flour, flax, baking soda and cinnamon and stir just until combined, being careful not to overmix.
+• Add flour, baking powder, baking soda and salt and stir just until there are no more white streaks.
+Stir in walnuts.

 Nutrition Information